 Welcome to the RADblog!

-I’m glad you decided to stop by today, because today, we’re starting our short series for February.
-The rest of the month, we’ll be talking about the three steps it takes to go from idea to published book, starting from the very beginning—and I do mean the very beginning.
+I’m glad you decided to stop by today, because today, we’re continuing our short series for February.
+The rest of the month, we’re talking about the three steps it takes to go from idea to published book, starting from the very beginning—and I do mean the very beginning.
+I mean, we started out by talking about writing the book (which, of course, is the very best place to start).

 Why are we talking about this?
 Well, because my latest novel, Anialych: People of Sand, is now available for pre-order, and I thought this might be a useful companion topic for all of you.
 And, like I said, it’s only three steps.
 Nice and easy, when you boil it down.